 Help!
 Can't Create Recovery Drive Windows 10

-Early this year, Windows 10 had become the 2nd most commonly used desktop platform in the world.
-Now, seven months later, its dominant position is getting more and more stable.
+In April 2018, Windows 10 had become the most commonly used desktop platform in the world.
 As so many computer users go for Windows 10, Windows 10 system security is arousing hot debate.
 While browsing Windows-related forums, we find numbers of Windows 10 users complaining that they can't create recovery drive in Windows 10.

 A typical example from answers.microsoft.com is shown here:

 I recently upgraded my Dell desktop computer to Windows 10.
 When I went to Recovery in Control Panel, I got the answer, "We can't create the recovery drive".
 I am able to do this on other computers I upgraded to Windows 10, but can't do it on this computer.
 I deleted my "Windows.old" folder to free up space on my SSD.
 Would this cause a problem?
 If not, I would like to create a recovery drive in case my computer has a problem in the future.
 How can I do this?

 Today in this post, we would like to analyze 3 things:

 - Can you create a Windows 10 recovery disk from another computer

 - How to create a recovery drive in Windows 10?

 - How to deal with "we can't create the recovery drive" error during the creating process?